mum0n/model_fishery/scripts/age_structured_cohort.md

 ages, yrs, C, A_yrs, A, body_weight_kg, maturity_ogive = data_baltic_cod_fao()

+Cobs = Float64.(C) # used where Integer is not appropriate

   #=
     C = catch, numbers at age x year
-    A = abundance index, numbers age x year the remaining variables should be self-explanitory =#
+    A = abundance index, numbers age x year the remaining variables should be self-explanatory =#